-For many undergraduates, the Rochester experience means surrounding a chosen major with clusters of related courses that contribute to a broad liberal education.
+For many undergraduates, the Rochester experience means surrounding a chosen major with clusters of related courses that contribute to a broad liberal education, or with a minor or two in areas distinct from the major.
 Others choose double majors or earn certificates in complementary fields.
-Still others individually design their own departmental programs.
+Still others individually design their own interdepartmental programs.

 And Rochester students can also benefit from the offerings of other schools and departments.
-For example, undergraduates can enroll in graduate courses; premed students can enroll in classes at the medical school or at the Eastman School of Music; future engineers can diversify their studies with an advanced course in Chaucer.
+For example, undergraduates can enroll in graduate courses, in classes at the medical school or the business school, or take lessons at the Eastman School of Music; future engineers can diversify their studies with an advanced course in Chaucer.